uclahs-cds/package-moPepGen/docs/vignette.md

 HETLFLLTFPR
 ```

-To resolve the issue of collapsed peptides like the example above, we use the `--order-source` argument that takes the priority order of sources to be considered.It takes the source names in a comma separated format.
+To resolve the issue of collapsed peptides like the example above, we use the `--order-source` argument that takes the priority order of sources considered.
+It takes the source names in a comma separated format.
 For example `--order-source gSNP,RNAEditing` will prioritize gSNP over RNA editing events, thus the example peptide above will be assigned to the gSNP category.
 Note that the values passed into `--order-source` must match the values used in `--source` in the corresponding parser calls.
-If th `--order-source` is not provided, the source priority order will be inferred from the order of input GVF files.
+If `--order-source` is not provided, the source priority order will be inferred from the order of input GVF files.

 Besides variant peptides called by `callVariant`, noncoding peptides and alternative translation peptides can also be passed to `summarizeFasta` with `--noncoding-peptides` and `--alt-translation-peptides`.